hauva69/pgn4web/README.txt

 figurin font is from the ChessOLE project (http://www.chessole.de, David Frank).

-Some of the PGN files for the examples are coming from "The Week in Chess" at http://www.theweekinchess.com (files wch08ak.pgn and twic765.pgn), from the scid project at http://scid.sourceforge.net (file tactics.pgn), and from the Chess Informant publishing company at http://www.chessinformant.rs (file chess-informant-sample.pgn).
+Some of the PGN files for the examples are coming from "The Week in Chess" at http://www.theweekinchess.com (files wch08ak.pgn and twic765.pgn, originally from the older http://chess.co.uk/twic site), from the scid project at http://scid.sourceforge.net (file tactics.pgn), and from the Chess Informant publishing company at http://www.chessinformant.rs (file chess-informant-sample.pgn).

 The jscolor javascript code is  maintained by Honza Odvarko